GMPavanLab/dynsight/docs/source/analysis_workflow.rst

     lens_onion.dump_colored_trj(trj_lens, files_path / "colored_trj.xyz")

-``lens_onion`` is an :class:`OnionSmoothInsight` object, which stores the clustering output, and offers a series of methods for plotting the clustering results.
+``lens_onion`` is an :class:`OnionSmoothInsight` object, which stores the clustering output, and offers several methods to visualize the results.

-Read the docummentation to find out the complete set of objects and tools offered by the dynsight.trajectory module.
+Read the documentation to find out the complete set of objects and tools offered by the dynsight.trajectory module.